flype44/VControl/DOCUMENTATION.md

 * Returns `OK` ($RC = 0) if successful.
 * Returns `WARN` ($RC = 5) if failed.
-* Print out informations about the Vampire Board.
+* Print out information about the Vampire Board.

 **EXAMPLES :**